Many Minds, One Heart

 Well-planned study groups support a rich learning environment with a focus on engagement of all students, regular lunchtime activities delivered by passionate and dedicated staff.

-Our new performing arts centre will house drama, dance and other subjects and will open in late 2018.
-Learn more about the new centre here.
+Our new performing and visual arts building, St Madeleine Centre, houses music, drama, dance and other subjects and opened in 2019.
+Learn more about the St Madeleine Centre here.

 St John’s Campus

 St John’s caters for Year 7 to 9 boys.
 Students are challenged and encouraged to be the best they are called to be.
 We celebrate diversity and provide our students with a positive and safe environment to learn in.